 - Cold – because it’s winter, duh.
 And also because you’re exposed to nature with hardly any shelter.
 Do take note of this when you come in winter, or you might catch a cold.

 Admittedly, this is not the most accessible place.
-However, let’s just say that not many natural attractions in Korea are that easy to access, which is not a bad thing because it means that you can truly enjoy some far-flung scenery that’s not disturbed by urbanization.
+However, let’s just say that not many natural attractions in Korea are that easy to access, which is not a bad thing because it means that you can truly enjoy some far-flung scenery that’s not disturbed by urbanisation.

 I would definitely recommend putting this on your itinerary if you have at least half a day to spare during your time in Jeju.
 If your itinerary is already very packed, then it’s probably not too advisable.